-I’ve set up a poll at the end of this post where you can decide, but first, let’s take a little look at their respective contributions…
+I’ve set up a poll at the end of this post where you can decide.
+Before that, let’s take a little look at their respective contributions…

-You have to begin by saying that Stevie Nicks wrote the only no.1 single Fleetwood Mac ever had, in the form of Dreams, from the album Rumours.
-Reaching the top spot stateside on June 18th 1977, it has since been covered many times, by The Corrs, Whiskeytown, Tori Amos and also Deep Dish (which Nicks herself provided vocals for), and was recently featured on US TV show Glee.
+You have to begin by saying that Stevie Nicks wrote the only no.1 single Fleetwood Mac ever had.
+This was the song Dreams, from the album Rumours.
+Reaching the top spot stateside on June 18th 1977, it has since been covered many times, by The Corrs, Whiskeytown, Tori Amos and also Deep Dish (which Nicks herself provided vocals for).
+It was recently featured on US TV show Glee, too.

 Her other songs for Fleetwood Mac include Rhiannon, Landslide (used recently in the South Park mid-season finale), Silver Springs, Gold Dust Woman, Sara and Seven Wonders.
-And in recent years, a sample from her solo song Edge Of Seventeen was used prominently in Bootylicious by Destiny’s Child.
+In recent years, a sample from her solo song Edge Of Seventeen was used prominently in Bootylicious by Destiny’s Child.

-The biggest hit that Christine McVie wrote for Fleetwood Mac was in fact Don’t Stop, even though on this song, fellow band member Lyndsey Buckingham provides the main vocal duties for it.
+The biggest hit that Christine McVie wrote for Fleetwood Mac was actually Don’t Stop.
+Even though Lyndsey Buckingham provides the main vocal duties on it.
 Don’t Stop peaked on the US Billboard charts at no.3, and has since been covered by Elton John, Status Quo, as well as appearing in the aforementioned Glee episode.
-It has also featured twice in The Simpsons, and was chosen as the campaign song for Bill Clinton when running for President.
+It has featured twice in The Simpsons, and was chosen as the campaign song for Bill Clinton when running for President.

-Her other contributions to the band include Over My Head, Say You Love Me, You Make Loving Fun, as well as providing the biggest hits from 1987 comeback album Tango In The Night in the form of Little Lies and Everywhere.
+Her other contributions to the band include Over My Head, Say You Love Me, You Make Loving Fun.
+She also provided the biggest hits from 1987 comeback album Tango In The Night in the form of Little Lies and Everywhere.

 Listen With Spotify